genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

 `@genesislcap:registry=http://genesisglobal.jfrog.io/artifactory/api/npm/npm/`

 9. Save the file and open a terminal under the directory path of this `.npmrc` file and type:
 `npm info @genesislcap/foundation-ui`.
-If set-up was successful, you should see a response like:
+If set-up was successful, you should see a response like this:

 ```shell
 @genesislcap/foundation-ui@0.0.26 | UNLICENSED | deps: 23 | versions: 111